 “The most important work on EA and applied System Theory today.”
 “Makes EA more powerful, coherent and usable.”

-In 2011, in a meeting of “systems thinkers”, one asked me what theory underpins enterprise architecture.
+In 2011, a “systems thinker” asked me what theory underpins enterprise architecture.

-He said he couldn’t find any theory, other than the Zachman Framework (which we agreed was not a satisfactory answer).
+He said he couldn’t find any (other than the Zachman Framework - which we agreed was not a satisfactory answer).

 I was surprised he didn’t know that general system theory underpins enterprise architecture.